American Registry of Radiologic Technologists – Everything You Need to Know About ARRT

 American Registry of Radiologic Technologists

 The American Registry of Radiologic Technologists (ARRT) is the leading credentials verification organization for individuals in medical imaging, interventional procedures, and radiation therapy.
 ARRT offers certification and registration in several disciplines for candidates that meet their education, ethics, and examination requirements.
-The organization also advocates for safety and advancement in radiological sciences careers by supporting initiatives such as the Image Gently Alliance and contributing to industry research studies.
+The organization also advocates for safety and advancement in radiological sciences careers by supporting initiatives like the Image Gently Alliance and contributing to industry research studies.

 The ARRT’s mission is to promote high standards of patient care by recognizing qualified individuals in medical imaging, interventional procedures, and radiation therapy.
 They achieve this by: